 A chance going through some exceptionally stunning wild life pictures clicked by a good friend captured my imagination.
-Floored by his hitherto shrouded quality, I called him to congratulate and amidst conversation, the idea of joining him in his impending visit to India’s oldest sanctuary – ‘Corbett National Park’ germinated.
+Floored by his hitherto shrouded quality, I called him to congratulate and amidst conversation, the idea of joining him in his impending visit to India’s oldest sanctuary – ‘Corbett National Park or Jim Corbett Tiger Reserve ’ germinated.

 A flight to Delhi followed by 6 hours Train Journey to Ramnagar in Nainital District of Uttarakhand and there we were, outside the precincts of the World renowned ‘Corbett Tiger Reserve’.
 It was 9 PM and the entry into the Park being restricted after 5PM, we had to spent the night in one of the many resorts lined up outside the park.
 Next day early morning, with valid permits, we proceeded in two separate green colored open Jeeps into the fabled forested sanctuary.
 My Driver cum Guide for this tour, Diwan Singh informs that the Cost of Jeep for each day is Rs.
 4500/- which includes cost of permit and two Jungle Safaris, one in the morning & other in the evening, each of 4 hour duration.